borisschapira/boris.schapira.dev/_posts/en/web/2018/2018-09-07-one-host-file-to-block-them-all/2018-09-07-one-host-file-to-block-them-all.md

 As a field expert, people often ask me how to improve websites' performance.
 Sometimes, they also ask me how to improve the Web's performance on their own machine, for their own browsing experience.
 In that case, my answer is always the same: the lowest hanging fruit is most certainly the **hosts** file.

 {% capture img_alt %}Gollum, holding the One ring in the Peter Jackson's adaptation{% endcapture %}
-{% capture img_caption %}Yeah, well, I could have found a sexier illustration…{% endcapture %}
+{% capture img_caption %}I lacked inspiration to find a nicer illustration....{% endcapture %}
 {% include rwd-image.html.liquid
 path="/assets/images/2018-09-07/gollum.jpg"
 alt=img_alt